-Before you start your course of treatment your
+Before your treatment

 During the treatment

-You need to lie very still on your back.
+You need to lie very still.
 Your radiographers might take images (x-rays or scans) before your treatment to make sure that you're in the right position.
 The machine makes whirring and beeping sounds.
 You won’t feel anything when you have the treatment.

 Your radiographers can see and hear you on a CCTV screen in the next room.
 They can talk to you over an intercom and might ask you to hold your breath or take shallow breaths at times.
 You can also talk to them through the intercom or raise your hand if you need to stop or if you're uncomfortable.